agiliq/django-orm-cookbook/docs/random.rst

 You want to get a random Category.
 We will look at few alternate ways to do this.

-The most straightforward way, you can order_by random and fetch the first record.
+The most straightforward way, you can :code:`order_by` random and fetch the first record.
 It would look something like this.

 .. code-block:: python

     def get_random():
         return Category.objects.order_by("?").first()

 Note: :code:`order_by('?')` queries may be expensive and slow, depending on the database backend you’re using.
-To test other methods, we need to instert one million records in :code:`Category` table.
+To test other methods, we need to insert one million records in :code:`Category` table.
 Go to your db like with :code:`python manage.py dbshell` and run this.

 .. code-block:: sql